 4. Disclosure of your personal information to third parties

 5. International transfers

 7. How long we keep your personal information

 8. Access to and updating your personal information

 11. Exercising your rights

 1. PERSONAL INFORMATION WE COLLECT

 (a) Information you provide to us: you can visit the Website without disclosing any information about yourself.
-However, to participate in any interactive features including, but not limited to, contests with prizes and giveaways, forums, games, downloads of content, receive information from ATP such as mobile alerts, newsletters or email regarding news, results, ATP products, tickets alerts, and partners’ offers, (collectively, the "Services"), we may ask you to provide all or some of the following categories of information:
+However, to participate in any interactive features including, but not limited to, contests with prizes and giveaways, forums, games, downloads of content, receive information from ATP such as mobile alerts, newsletters or email regarding news, results, ATP products, tickets alerts, and partners’ offers, (collectively, the "Services"), or if you are a business contact or other person communication with us for any reason, we may ask you to provide all or some of the following categories of information:

 |Categories of personal data||Type of data|

 If you are a Website user and choose not to provide such information, it is possible that some of the interactive features of our Services will not function.